Teddy Bridgewater: 2014 season

 Bridgewater was selected by the Minnesota Vikings as the 32nd and final pick of the first round of the draft.
-Minnesota had traded their second round and fourth round picks to the Seattle Seahawks to move up and select Bridgewater.
+Minnesota had traded their second-round and fourth-round picks to the Seattle Seahawks to move up and select Bridgewater.
 He signed a four-year contract worth $6.85 million with a $3.3 million signing bonus with the Vikings.

 Bridgewater entered the season as the second-string quarterback, behind veteran Matt Cassel, but ahead of Christian Ponder.
-On September 21, 2014, Bridgewater made his NFL debut against the New Orleans Saints, entering in relief of the injured Cassel and finished the game with 150 passing yards.
+During a Week 3 20–9 road loss to the New Orleans Saints, Bridgewater made his NFL debut, entering in relief of the injured Cassel and finished with 150 passing yards and 27 rushing yards.
 Bridgewater was named the starting quarterback for the remainder of the season after Cassel was placed on injured reserve with a broken foot.

-On September 28, Bridgewater made his first NFL start against the Atlanta Falcons and won the game, in large part due to his 317 passing yards, and scored his first NFL touchdown on a 13-yard rush.
-After spraining his ankle during the Falcons matchup, Bridgewater was inactive for the next game against the Green Bay Packers in Week 5.
+During Week 4, Bridgewater made his first NFL start against the Atlanta Falcons.
+He finished the 41–28 victory with 317 passing yards to go along with 27 rushing yards and a touchdown.
+After spraining his ankle during the Falcons matchup, Bridgewater was inactive for the next game against the Green Bay Packers.
 However, he was able to recover in time for the Week 6 game against the Detroit Lions.
 Despite his return, a weak offensive line against a strong Lions' defense led to a 17–3 rout.
-Bridgewater was intercepted three times, twice from tipped passes, and was sacked eight times.
+Bridgewater was intercepted thrice, twice from tipped passes, and was sacked eight times.

 During Week 7 against the Buffalo Bills, Bridgewater threw his first NFL touchdown pass to Cordarrelle Patterson.
 Although he was sacked five times and threw two interceptions, Bridgewater helped the Vikings get a 16–10 lead, but the effort was negated by the Bills' comeback which put them up 17–16 with no time left to retaliate.
 In the next game against the Tampa Bay Buccaneers, Bridgewater threw for 241 yards and a touchdown and was sacked once.
-He led a game-tying drive to force overtime, where fellow first-round pick Anthony Barr made a fumble recovery on the Bucs' first overtime play, giving the Vikings a 19–13 victory.
+He led a game-tying drive to force overtime, where fellow first-round pick Anthony Barr made a fumble recovery on the Bucs' first overtime play, giving the Vikings a 19–13 overtime road victory.